-Restitution and Repayment
+Restitution and Collections

 - Fund Development works to develop internal and external methods for maintaining the Fund ’s financial stability.
 CICF does not receive tax dollars.
 Therefore, CICF must develop creative ways to maintain its ability to pay victims.